Selecting and/or Arranging for Appropriate Services for Incarcerated, Institutionalized, Detained or Deported Parents

 • Copies of the court report(s) and the reunification plan;

-• Addresses and telephone numbers where the parent can contact his/her children, unless there is a court order restricting contact.
+• Addresses and telephone numbers where the parent can contact their children, unless there is a court order restricting contact.

 9. Inform the parent of the following: